fenago/natural-language-processing-workshop/lab_guides/Lab_5.md

     Note

-    The full solution to this activity can be found on page 400.
+    The full solution to this activity can be found below.

 In this activity, we successfully compared two different models both qualitatively and quantitatively.